 A Celebration of Eternal Life

-Saint William Parish hold you and your family in prayer at this difficult time.
+Saint William Catholic Church holds you and your family in prayer at this difficult time.
 Please know that we are here to assist you with the planning of the funeral for your loved one.
 We will help you make decisions concerning readings and music, and answer any questions you may have concerning the church, liturgy, and funeral preparations.

 There are three types of Masses here at Saint William that are associated with the Rite of Christian Burial: